jwynia/convenings/context-network/meta/updates.md

 - Create process documentation for Deno development in the `processes` directory
 - Consider adding architectural decision records for Deno-specific decisions
 - Integrate the Deno knowledge into existing project documentation if Deno will be used as a technology
-- Consider expanding with real-world examples and case studies based on actual project experiences
+- Consider expanding with real-world examples and case studies based on actual project
-- Update periodically as Deno evolves and new versions are released

-## Context Network Update: Initial Context Network Setup - 2025-05-01

-### Information Nodes Created
-- Created basic directory structure
-- Created foundation documents
-- Created meta documentation
-- Set up initial relationships

-### Follow-up Recommendations
-- Continue populating with project-specific information
-- Develop more detailed process documentation
-- Add decision records as architectural decisions are made